 Selling your house can be an exciting and nerve-racking experience.
 Not only do you want to get the best price for your home, but you also want the process to be quick and painless.
+Depending on where you’re buying real estate, the processes of purchasing may vary.
+If you’re buying real estate in New York City, you’ll need to be quick as the market moves fast there but if you’re buying in the suburbs, you may have a little more time to confirm any decisions.
 Having gone through the buying experience already, you may be wondering if you really need a real estate agent, asking, “What does a real estate agent do to sell my house?”
 Although it can be tempting to go it alone in hopes of pocketing more money on the sale, this is almost always a mistake.
 Real estate agents provide invaluable services that can be crucial for getting the sale price you want.
 To understand the true value of working with a professional, here’s an in-depth look at what a real estate agent does to sell your house.

 1. Listing Consultation

 When you find a real estate agent you like and trust, the first thing you need to do is meet to review your goals and all the relevant information about your home.
 This first meeting with your new agent is often called the listing consultation.
 At this meeting, your real estate agent will ask you about your goals, timeline, target price and the history of your home, including any upgrades or outstanding issues that may need to be fixed.
 Your agent will also conduct a comparative market analysis (CMA) to determine your home’s value based on the sale price of similar homes in your area.
 Essentially, the listing consultation lays the foundation for the rest of the home selling process.